kagenti/mcp-gateway/docs/design/notifications.md

 The gateway uses a **lazy initialization** approach where backend sessions to MCP servers are only established when a client makes a tool call.
 However, some notifications (like `list_changed` notifications) are logically 'broadcast' notifications and should be sent to all connected clients, not just those who have made tool calls.

+### Non-Goals

+At this time, the MCP Gateway does **not** support client-specific notifications that require out-of-band communication over the GET `/mcp` notification channel.
+Only state change events that are logically 'broadcast' (safe to send to all connected clients) are supported over the GET notification channel.

+This is a technical limitation due to the complexity of implementing a fan-out approach where the broker would need to maintain separate GET connections to each backend MCP server for each client, particularly when those connections require the client's authentication credentials.
+The challenges include:

+- Managing per-client, per-server GET connections with client-specific authentication
+- Connection lifecycle management and reconnection logic for multiple fan-out connections
+- Resource overhead of maintaining many concurrent connections

+Client-specific events (progress updates and elicitations) are instead handled as streamed events within tool call POST responses, which naturally align with the client's authentication context and tool call lifecycle.

 ### Solution

 The MCP Gateway supports two distinct types of notification mechanisms: